mymaestro/AllanaCrusis/README.md

 **Migration Note:**
 If you are upgrading from the original `musicLibraryDB`, review the new routing and directory structure.
 Update your Apache configuration to set the document root to the `public/` directory and use the provided `.htaccess` for clean URLs.

+# Change into your local repository directory
+cd /path/to/your/local/repo

+# Update the remote origin
+git remote set-url origin https://github.com/your-username/Allanacrusis.git

+# Push your existing code to the new repository
+git push -u origin main